pwdo/FFC7-Main-Site/about/index.md

 ## FAQ

 ### For whom is this conference?
-Web designers, front-end designers & developers, user interface designers, interaction designers, mobile designers, user experience designers, graphic designers, web developers, webmasters, bloggers, marketers, social media managers who do web design, media practitioners, students in IT or visual communication, and other related professions.
+Web designers, front-end designers & developers, user interface designers, interaction designers, mobile designers, user experience designers, graphic designers, web developers, webmasters, bloggers, marketers, social media managers who do web design, media practitioners, students in information technology, visual communication, multimedia arts, human computer interaction, and other related professions.
 If you work on web and mobile interfaces, FFC is for you.

 ### Why should I attend FFC?
 You’ll hear from amazing speakers who are the best in the business.
 Not only are they updated with what’s new in the industry, they’re the trailblazers and innovators themselves–and they’re sharing their wealth of knowledge with you!
-Every year, we get attendees coming up to us & telling us that they’re on information overload and that they wouldn’t have known of the new technologies available to them if they hadn’t attended the FFC conference.
+Every year, we get attendees coming up to us & telling us that they’re on information overload and that they wouldn’t have known about the new technologies available to them if they hadn’t attended the FFC conference.
 That’s what we want, to nudge our attendees in the right direction so they remain globally competitive in an industry that’s incredibly fast paced.

 ### How can I convince my boss so I can attend FFC?

-<a href="/convince/">We can help with that</a>!
+<a href="/convince/">We can help you with that</a>!

 ### Can I pay offline?